algolia/angular-instantsearch/doc/widgets/rating-menu.md

-## `<ng-ais-star-rating />`
+## `<ng-ais-rating-menu />`

-Star rating is used for displaying grade like filters.
+RatingMenu is used for displaying grade like filters.
 The values are normalized within boundaries.

 | Attributes       | Type       | Description
 | -                | -          | -